spectrochempy.find_peaks

 Returns:

-• peaks (NDDataset) – Dataset containing identified peaks with interpolated positions and heights.
+• peaks (NDDataset or None) – Dataset containing identified peaks with interpolated positions and heights.
+Returned when as_result=False.

-• properties (dict) – Peak properties including heights, widths, prominences, and more.
+• properties (dict or None) – Peak properties including heights, widths, prominences, and more.
 All values use appropriate units when use_coord=True.
+Returned when as_result=False.

 Notes